-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-Classification (payment levels) for Adult Foster Care (AFC) members are used for identification of potential AFC applicant/member appropriateness, and are based on the member’s assessed needs for care as determined through the required face-to-face assessments for Home and Community-based Services STAR+PLUS Waiver services and the individual service plan completed by the managed care organization (MCO) service coordinator.
-Determine and document whether an applicant/member is appropriate for AFC based on the applicant’s/member’s condition and behavior.
-Develop a service plan appropriate to the applicant’s/member’s needs and specific to a given AFC home provider, taking into consideration the AFC home provider’s capabilities.
+Classification (payment levels) for adult foster care (AFC) members are used for identification of potential AFC applicant or member appropriateness, and are based on the member’s assessed needs for care as determined through the required face-to-face assessments for STAR+PLUS Home and Community Based Services (HCBS) program services and the individual service plan (ISP) completed by the managed care organization (MCO) service coordinator.
+Determine and document whether an applicant/member is appropriate for AFC based on the applicant’s or member’s condition and behavior.
+Develop a service plan appropriate to the applicant’s or member’s needs and specific to a given AFC home provider, taking into consideration the AFC home provider’s capabilities.
 The MCO-contracted AFC provider agency, if applicable, would be involved in a determination of AFC home provider capabilities.

 7133.1 Levels of Adult Foster Care Members